LPADesign/SampleRepo/README.md

     * Creates a new branch in local repository and switches to it.
         > git checkout -b <new_branch_name>

-    * Stores your recent changes in stash area
+    * Stores your recent changes in stash area.
         > git stash

     * Pulls recent from origin and specified branch and merges them into current branch